|Green Home Glossary: Your Guide to Eco-Home Terminology, Ideas and Definitions|

 Earth-Sheltered Home: Not just for hobbits, a home that’s built entirely underground or banked into the Earth is a sound green choice.
 Earth-sheltered homes are better protected from extreme outdoor temperatures, making them superbly energy-efficient in regards to heating and cooling needs.

-Earthship: Often found in the Southwest USA, an Earthship brings a multitude of green features together under one roof with the goal of complete self-sufficency.
+Earthship: Often found in the southwest US, an Earthship brings a multitude of green features together under one roof with the goal of complete self-sufficency.
 Typically off-grid and made of upcycled tires packed with dirt, these dwellings leverage myriad eco technologies such as daylighting, passive solar heating, thermal-mass indoor temperature control, natural ventilation and water catchment systems—to name a few.

 EcoBroker Certified: EcoBroker, a green real-estate education and communications program, offers certification to licensed real-estate agents who complete an energy, environmental and marketing training course.